ISO 50001 vs C-TPAT

 Key Components

-- 12 Minimum Security Criteria (MSC) domains: corporate security, risk assessment, business partners, cybersecurity, physical access, personnel, procedural, conveyance, seals, agricultural, IT, training.
+- 12 Minimum Security Criteria (MSC) domains: security vision and responsibility, risk assessment, business partners, cybersecurity, physical access, personnel, procedural, conveyance, seals, agricultural, physical security, training.

 - Annual security profile; CBP validation for tiered status.